scullyio/scully/docs/learn/create-a-blog/generate-new-blog-posts.md

 npx scully
 ```

+> ### Note: When you added or removed routes to your angular app(not a blog post, a new route) you do need to run `npx scully --scanRoutes`.
+That will make Scully find the new route(s) you just added

 The above will start a process that will generate pages.
 Have a look at your `angular-tutorial.md` file again, it has changed.
 Now the file contains the following:

 ```markdown